kbailey204/DynoSpectrum-RealDash/README.md

 Among many of the features added by the DynoSpectrum DS1, one of those features is a TCP server broadcast via the DS1 wifi on port 9996.
 The initial purpose of this server was to feed data to the browser included gauges.
 This was expanded via later updates to mirror the entire powertrain CAN bus data across the TCP server.

 # Requirements
-A Vehicle flashed with the DynoSpectrum DS1.
+A vehicle flashed with the DynoSpectrum DS1.
 At the time of this writing, the current platforms are as follows:
 - C7 Platform (2012-2017 S6/S7/RS7)
 - D4 Platform (2012-2018 A8/S8/S8+)
 - 8V Platform RS3 (2013- ***FURTHER WORK IS NEEDED***)